Here are the 10 frequent blockers that lead to slow design approvals and frustration, along with ways to overcome them.

 Ensure all reviewers have easy access to the creative brief (often within the proofing tool) and encourage them to frame their feedback in relation to the stated goals.

-Working on outdated files or confusion over which version is the latest leads directly to wasted time and rework – costs that agencies often absorb.
+Working from outdated files is a major source of wasted time and rework—costs that agencies typically absorb and that directly slow down final design approvals.
 This is a major factor contributing to slow design approvals.

 The Solution